itential/ipctl/docs/configuration-reference.md

 ### Profiles

 Profiles provide server specific configuration settings for working with Itential Platform servers.
-The configuration file format suppors creating one or more named profiles.
+The configuration file format supports creating one or more named profiles.

 To create a named profile, start the section with `[profile <name>]`.
 For